Goodbye, Safeco Field. The Mariners’ stadium is now called T-Mobile Park

 - Husky QB signee Dylan Morris set to enroll early, compete with Jacob Eason (again)

-- Seahawks sign RB Bo Scarbrough to active roster, place Jordan Simmons on Injured Reserve

-T-Mobile, which has about 5,500 employees in its Bellevue headquarters, announced a plan to merge with competitor Sprint earlier this year.
+T-Mobile, which has about 8,000 employees at its Bellevue headquarters, announced a plan to merge with competitor Sprint this year.
 The proposed $26.5 billion merger is being considered by regulators.

-“The Un-carrier is always shaking things up for the better, and this time we’re going BIG with the Seattle Mariners for all their fans,” said John Legere, T-Mobile CEO in a statement.
-“T-Mobile Park isn’t just some corporate-branded sponsorship to us…this is about supporting the community and our hometown Mariners in building a World Series-caliber team!”
+“The Un-carrier is always shaking things up for the better, and this time we’re going BIG with the Seattle Mariners for all their fans,” John Legere, T-Mobile’s CEO, said in a statement.
+“T-Mobile Park isn’t just some corporate-branded sponsorship to us … this is about supporting the community and our hometown Mariners in building a World Series-caliber team!”

-The previous naming-rights agreement with Safeco ended after the 2018 season.
-The insurance company announced it had elected not to renew its agreement with the Mariners in 2017 after 20 years.
-Recently the memorable and visible Safeco Field sign on the outside of the retractable roof and other signage in the stadium had been removed.
+The naming-rights agreement with Safeco ended after the 2018 season.
+The insurance company in 2017 elected not to renew its agreement with the Mariners.
+The Safeco Field sign on the outside of the retractable roof and other signage in the stadium recently was removed.

-Released renderings show a magenta glow from the the stadium, which follows T-Mobile’s signature color.
-Sources indicate that will only be visible at night.
-The signage for the stadium will begin going up almost immediately though the “Enchant” winter festival is currently taking place inside the stadium.
+Renderings released by the Mariners show a magenta glow from the the stadium, which follows T-Mobile’s signature color.
+Sources indicate that will be visible only at night.
+The signage for the stadium will begin going up almost immediately, though the “Enchant” winter festival is being held inside the stadium.

-“Fans have come to expect a great experience at this ballpark and we have made a commitment to invest substantial Club revenues over the next 25-years to make sure that continues,” said Mariners president Kevin Mather.
+“Fans have come to expect a great experience at this ballpark and we have made a commitment to invest substantial Club revenues over the next 25-years to make sure that continues,” Mariners president Kevin Mather said in the statement.
 “This partnership with T-Mobile will help us meet that obligation so that fans will have a first-class experience at T-Mobile Park for decades to come.”

 The company has its roots in VoiceStream, a company started in Bellevue in 1994 by Stanton, who was an influential McCaw Cellular executive.
 VoiceStream was sold to German company Deutsche Telekom in 2001 and renamed T-Mobile.